MickeyMeowMeowHouse/mcrcond/README.md

 ## Notice

 Currently, run it as a screen session is recommended because the real daemon mode implementation **isn't stable** .
-If you can fix this or you think it's needed to run as a real daemon, please modify the code yourself.
+If you can fix this or you think it's needed to run as a real daemon, please modify the code yourself, then send me a pull request.

 If the Minecraft server closes the RCON connection, the daemon mode program exits. **You have to design a loop script** to keep the daemon running.
 There's mainly 2 reasons that the server will close the connection: